kapouer/express-dom/README.md

 * stall
   milliseconds before a resource is no more taken into account for idle event

-* console
+* verbose
-  boolean, console on stdout / stderr, or quiet
+  boolean, console on stdout / stderr, log warnings (default true)

 * runTimeout
   milliseconds before a script run by a plugin is considered dead.